cap-js/docs/guides/security/aspects.md

 The used web server frameworks such as [Spring/Tomcat](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.server) or [Express](https://expressjs.com/) start with reasonable default limits, for example:
 - Maximum size of the HTTP request header.
 - Maximum size of the HTTP request body.
-- Maximum queue length for incoming connection requests
+- Maximum queue length for incoming connection requests.
 - Maximum number of connections that the server accepts and processes at any given time.
 - Connection timeout.
 Additional size limits and timeouts (request timeout) are established by the reverse proxy components, API Gateway and Application Router.